KopanoMonyai/GBM-on-1nvest-s-p500-info-tech-index/README.md

 taking the average of those sample paths
 <img width="996" height="316" alt="image" src="https://github.com/user-attachments/assets/7c9fcab5-fb20-412d-9180-0c1191e3f4c2" />

-Taking a thousand sample paths, we observe a percentage error of -3.3976252208672073 with a scaling volatility factor of 2.5, suggest that the model on average over-estimates the price:
+Taking a thousand sample paths, we observe a average percentage error of -3.397625 with a scaling volatility factor of 2.5, suggest that the model on average over-estimates the price:

 Price = 35.56